GreptimeTeam/docs/docs/developer-guide/meta/dist-lock.md

 [2]: https://github.com/GreptimeTeam/greptimedb/blob/develop/src/meta-client/examples/lock.rs

-Because gRPC is cross-language, it is easy to implement clients for other programming languages.
+Because gRPC works across languages, it is easy to implement clients for other programming languages.

 You can find the protocol buffer definition [here][3].